 PayPal says on its website: “Just link your credit cards to PayPal and you can keep earning those rewards with every purchase.”
-But you may be wondering if purchases made with a linked card only identify PayPal on your credit card statement, or if they will also include the purchase category—so your card issuer knows to give you rewards.
+But you may be wondering if purchases made with a linked card only identify PayPal on your credit card statement or if they will also include the purchase category—so your card issuer knows to give you rewards.

-Earning Bonus Points On Credit Card Purchases Made Through PayPal
+Earning Bonus Points on Credit Card Purchases Made Through PayPal

 We’ve seen that the credit card statement identifies the purchase as one made through PayPal and includes the appropriate merchant category (retail, entertainment, utilities).
 In this case, those purchases should be eligible for available category rewards.

-But some purchases may not qualify for the rewards category, particularly if the card issuer doesn’t receive merchant code information from PayPal, or the merchant code isn’t eligible for rewards.
+But some purchases may not qualify for the rewards category, particularly if the card issuer doesn’t receive merchant code information from PayPal or the merchant code isn’t eligible for rewards.
 For example, a restaurant inside a hotel may not qualify for bonus rewards on dining if the transaction indicates a hotel purchase.

 Check your credit card statement and your rewards earnings to be sure rewards are credited as expected.
-If you don’t receive rewards on purchases you believe should qualify, contact the card issuer for more detail about the transactions.
+If you don’t receive rewards on purchases you believe should qualify, contact the card issuer for more details about the transactions.

 PayPal as a Rewards Category

 You may be able to earn even more rewards on PayPal purchases, depending on your credit card rewards program.
 Chase’s Freedom Flex and Freedom Unlimited are both offering 5% rewards on up to $1,500 of PayPal purchases through Dec.
 31, 2020.
-Discover it previously had a similar offer of 5% on up to $1,500 in PayPal and restaurant purchases in the 3rd quarter of 2020.
+Discover previously had a similar offer of 5% on up to $1,500 in PayPal and restaurant purchases in the third quarter of 2020.

-How to Maximize Credit Card Rewards When Online Shopping
+How To Maximize Credit Card Rewards When Online Shopping